150+ Sales Email Subject Lines That Get Opened, Read, and Responded To in 2024

 This subject line manages to be both intriguing and matter-of-fact at the same time.
 Your reader instantly thinks, “Cut to the chase about what?”

 According to curiosity-drive theory, people find uncertainty unsettling.
 Conversely, clearing up areas of uncertainty is mentally satisfying.
-According to the salesperson who uses this one, it's a big winner.
+I’ve found this one is a big winner.

 23. “Might be off-base here, but ...”